oobabooga/text-generation-webui/README.md

 | `--trust-remote-code`                       | Set trust_remote_code=True while loading a model.
 Necessary for ChatGLM. |

 #### Accelerate 4-bit

+⚠️ Not supported on Windows at the moment.

 | Flag                                        | Description |
 |---------------------------------------------|-------------|